 High priority actions include developing masterplans for all major sporting precincts.

 Companion Animal Management Plan

-Council's Companion Animal Management Plan and the Companion Animals Act 1998 provide the requirements for pet owners in relation to parks and open spaces.
+Council's Companion Animal Management Plan and the Companion Animals Act 1998 guide pet owners in the use of parks and open spaces.

 Tree Risk Management Code of Practice

 This Code of Practice and the related policy guide Council’s management of trees on public land.
 These aim to balance risks to community safety and infrastructure with the social, environmental, economic and cultural wellbeing of trees in the landscape.